End-to-End Dense Video Grounding via Parallel Regression: Method

-Before inputting video features into the transformer encoder, we uniformly sample $N$ clips \cite{wang2016temporal} from each video for fast processing and feed them into a feed-forward neural network to obtain projected features $f_{v_i} \in R^{d_v}$, which has the same dimension with sentence feature.
-As transformer is permutation-invariant, we add the positional embedding to the input features.
-Then we get the input video features $f^V = \{f^{v_i}\}_{i=1}^N$.
-The architecture of encoder layer is the same as \cite{vaswani2017attention}, consisting of a multi-head self-attention module and a feed forward network.
+As shown in Fig. \ref{fig4} (a), CRE consists of a multi-head self-attention layer and feed forward network with a residual connection~\citep{he2016deep}.
+As attention mechanism is permutation-invariant, we add the positional embedding to the input features.
+The calculation can be formulated as: \begin{footnotesize}

-This transformer encoder enables our video features to have a global view by using self-attention operations over the entire video sequence and the resulted contextualized visual representations $E_{enc} \in R^{N \times d_v}$ are more suitable for the subsequent moment regression.
+\end{footnotesize}where LN$(\cdot)$ denotes layer normalization~\citep{ba2016layer}, MHA$(\cdot)$ means multihead attention and FFN$(\cdot)$ is the feed forward network.
+For sentences, the input is $F^S \in R^{K \times D}$, and the output is $F^{CRE}_{L}$.
+For video, the input is $F^V \in R^{N \times D}$, and the output is $F^{CRE}_V$.
+This contextualized representation encoder enables our video features to have a global view by using self-attention operations over the entire video sequence and the resulted contextualized visual representations.
+Besides, CRE extracts the temporal clues and semantic relevance among the sentences in the paragraph and facilitates the contextualized language representations.